When starting a business, the search for financing can be frustrating.

 And these days, anyone can be an investor.

-This type of fundraising has always existed, but until recently you could only sell shares of your business to accredited investors—fairly wealthy individuals who met specific net worth and income criteria.
+This type of fundraising has always existed, but until recently you could only sell shares of your business to accredited investors—fairly wealthy individuals (or private companies) who met specific net worth and income criteria.
 Now, your cousin, your neighbor, or almost any member of the public can buy shares as a non-accredited investor, provided you set your business up properly (more on that later).

 Equity crowdfunding vs. crowdfunding